Laboratory Requirements: Chemical Hygiene Plan

 Suitable eyewash facilities and deluge showers must be available to all chemical laboratories where there is a potential for human contact with hazardous/caustic materials, and all pesticide mixing areas.
 Access must be within ten unobstructed seconds from the work area.
 (This shower most definitely is obstructed!)
 These safety devices are necessary for halting the damage incurred from a chemical splash to the eyes, or spill on the body.
 For more information, click here.

 Laboratory fume hoods are ventilated enclosures designed to protect laboratory personnel from inhalation exposure to chemical vapors and dusts.
-Prior to purchasing, installing, or moving a fume hood, the LCHO must consult with EHSS for guidance.
-Fume hoods must be certified by EHSS.
+Prior to purchasing, installing, or moving a fume hood, the LCHO must consult with EHS for guidance.
+Fume hoods must be certified by EHS.

 Sample Hood Certification Sticker